-An “LCSR course” is a regular Lynchburg College course in which at least 20 percent of the grade is based on written and oral communication related to reading assignments from the Lynchburg College Symposium Readings.
+An “LCSR course” is a regular University of Lynchburg course in which at least 20 percent of the grade is based on written and oral communication related to reading assignments from the University of Lynchburg Symposium Readings.
 These assignments will vary by class and may be closely linked to the major, or they may be interdisciplinary as they draw from other disciplines to address issues.

 The LCSR program encourages: